deephaven/barrage/docs/wire-guide.md

 -->

 There are three different wire types that you will need to become familiar with to parse and process a `BarrageUpdateMetadata`.
-You will also need to know how to write your own  Row Set / Index to set a viewport.
+You will also need to know how to write your own  Row Set to set a viewport.

 ## Row Set Wire Format